Lingomat/olac-ng/frontend/README.md

 # OLAC-NG Web

 Remake of the OLAC web site in a modern web stack.
-S

 ## Tech stack